 Remorse sometimes kicks in after we start talking to others about a new house.
 They usually mean well, but it's not uncommon for family and friends to question your choice and what you paid, especially if it's your first home purchase and they consider themselves to be seasoned pros.

 But consider the source.
 Do they know the market?
 It might have been years since your best friend bought a property himself, and he probably isn't in touch with current prices if that's the case.
 He might even live in another part of the country, in an area where housing costs a fraction of what you can expect to pay at your location.

 When family and friends offer such input, smile and thank them, but remember the process that brought you to make an offer on your new house.
-As long as you did your due diligence, you should be on solid ground, regardless of what anyone else has to say.
+Trust your gut, and as long as you did your due diligence, you should be on solid ground—regardless of what anyone else has to say.

 Talk to Your Real Estate Agent

-Contact your agent and others involved in your closing whenever you have a question.
-It's their job to help you.
 Nothing in life is certain, and we tend to think more about uncertainties when we make important commitments.
-Sometimes we just need a little reassurance.
-That's one of many things your agent is there for during this period.
+Sometimes we just need a little reassurance, and that's one of many things your agent is there for during this period.

 Your Concerns May Be Valid

 Of course, there are times when you might truly need to back out of that sales contract.
 You'll want to pull the plug if there are problems with the deed or title.
 Maybe the property boundary lines aren't as represented by the seller.
 A title search might uncover undisclosed easements that give someone else the right to use the property or undisclosed liens that won't be satisfied at closing.
 Maybe the wife of a former owner never released her rights to the property.

 Here are some situations when you might want to cancel your contract:

 - There are issues with the home’s title.